-You can extract Informix product files from the installation media for script-based redistribution to other computers.
+You can extract IBM Informix product files from the installation media for script-based redistribution to other computers.

-Prerequisite: Ensure that you log in to the computer with the user ID that is appropriate for the usage of the deployed product after extraction of the installation media.
-Log in as root user to create and copy a standard installation that runs with user and group informix accounts.
+Log in to the computer with the user ID that is appropriate for the usage of the deployed product after extraction of the installation media.
+Log in as root user to create and copy a root installation that runs with user and group informix accounts.
 If you plan to distribute a non-root installation, do not log in as root.
 See "Non-root installation" on page 1-4 for restrictions with a non-root installation.

-The following task documents how to extract the installation media files and redistribute the product files without the overhead and time required by the presence of a Java Runtime Environment and an uninstallation application.
-After you finish running the installation application, you can copy the files in the installation directory of the first computer to redistribute the Informix server and client products on other computers.
+The following task documents how to extract the installation media files and redistribute the product files.
+After you run the installation application, you can redistribute the Informix server and client products on other computers.
 You might want to consider this approach in a deployment scenario or for an embedded software solution where you want to save time and reduce the amount of required disk space.